The listings in this section provide information about

 DataMemory: Number of bytes on each data node allocated for storing data; subject to available system RAM and size of IndexMemory.

-EnablePartialLcp: Enable partial LCP (true); if this disabled (false), all LCPs write full checkpoints.
+EnablePartialLcp: Enable partial LCP (true); if this is disabled (false), all LCPs write full checkpoints.

 EventLogBufferSize: Size of circular buffer for NDB log events within data nodes.